WorldFamousElectronics/PulseSensorAmped_2_Sensors/README.md

 ![outputType = SERIAL_PLOTTER](images/outputType-PROCESSING_VISUALIZER.png)

 Upload the sketch to your Arduino UNO.
 Then, run the Processing app, and open the visualizer sketch by selecting `File > Sketchbook` and then choosing `PulseSensorAmped_Processing_2_Sensors`.
 You don't need to make any changes to this code.
-Simply run it by clicking the `Run` button on the top of the program window.
+Simply run it by clicking the `Run` button on the top of the code window.
 When the program opens, it will prompt you to select the serial port your Arduino is connected to.
 This will be the same one that you used to program the board with Arduino.

 ![Select Serial Port](images/Processing-select_serial_port.png)